-- on convening a general meeting of a company's shareholders; - arising out of activities of notaries on certification of transactions with participation interests in limited liability companies; - almost all disputes with respect to 'strategic importance' companies (as defined by Russian law), with minor exceptions; - related to buy-back and redemption of outstanding shares of a joint stock company; and - related to the expulsion of a shareholder from a company.
+- on convening a general meeting of a company's shareholders; - arising out of activities of notaries on certification of transactions with participation interests in limited liability companies; - almost all disputes with respect to strategically important companies (as defined by Russian law), with minor exceptions; - related to buy-back and redemption of outstanding shares of a joint stock company; and - related to the expulsion of a shareholder from a company.

-9 Requirements
+Requirements

-What formal and other requirements exist for an arbitration agreement?
+9 What formal and other requirements exist for an arbitration agreement?

-The arbitration agreement must be in writing (or any other form that is deemed equal to written form, eg, the exchange of emails, inclusion to relevant clearing or trading rules).
+The arbitration agreement must be in writing (or any other form that is deemed equal to written form, that is, by exchange of emails, by inclusion in relevant clearing or trading rules, etc).
 The Arbitration Law specifically allows conclusion of an arbitration agreement by exchange of procedural documents (including a statement of claim and a statement of defence), whereby one party declares an arbitration agreement and the other party does not object.

-The arbitration agreement with regard to corporate disputes can be inserted into the charter of a Russian company, as long as it is adopted unanimously by the shareholders (providing there are fewer than 1,000 in total), but not in the charter of a public joint stock company.
+An arbitration agreement with regard to corporate disputes can be inserted into the charter of a Russian company, as long as it is adopted unanimously by the shareholders (providing there are fewer than 1,000 in total), but not in the charter of a public joint-stock company.

 The arbitration agreement can be made by reference to a general terms and conditions document containing an arbitration clause.
-This reference should be made in such a way that makes it a part of the agreement.
-Also note some recent Russian court decisions to the effect that a lawyer's power of authority to enter into an arbitration agreement must be expressly specified, and failure to do this may result in an award being declared invalid upon court challenge.
-This interpretation seems to have been defused by the most recent Supreme Court clarification, but caution suggests including such specificity in relevant powers of attorney.
+Such reference should be made in such a way that makes it a part of the agreement.

+Also note some recent Russian court decisions to the effect that a lawyer's power of authority to represent a client in arbitration must expressly specify such authority, for failure of which an award may be declared invalid upon court challenge.
+This footnote line of cases seems to have been defused by the most recent Supreme Court clarification, but caution suggests including such specificity in the relevant powers of attorney.

-10 Enforceability
+Enforceability

-In what circumstances is an arbitration agreement no longer enforceable?
+10 In what circumstances is an arbitration agreement no longer enforceable?

-The most common defects rendering an arbitration clause unenforceable are the lack of a written form of arbitration agreement, nonarbitrability of a particular type of dispute and defects of the party's intent (mistake, coercion, fraud, etc).
+The most common defects rendering an arbitration clause unenforceable are lack of written form of arbitration agreement, non-arbitrability of a particular type of dispute, or defects of the party's intent (mistake, coercion, fraud, etc).

 Avoidance, rescission or termination of the underlying contract in general does not entail unenforceability of an arbitration agreement.
-Russian courts in a number of cases have confirmed the principle of arbitration clause autonomy.
-(See, for example, Resolution of the Supreme Court dated 2 November 2016 No. 306-ES16-4741 in case No. A65-19616/2015, Resolution of the Supreme Arbitrazh (Commercial) Court dated 17 December 2010, No. VAS-14379/10 in case No. A40-112301/09-7-886.)
+Russian courts in a number of cases have confirmed the principle of arbitration clause autonomy (see, for example, Resolution of the Supreme Court dated 2 November 2016 No. 306-ES16-4741 in case No. 65-19616/2015, Resolution of the Supreme Arbitrazh (Commercial) Court dated 17 December 2010 No. VAS-14379/10 in case No. A40-112301/09-7-886).

-Other instances when an arbitration agreement could be at risk are elaborated by court practice.
-For example, courts have held that an arbitration agreement will be unenforceable if the parties fail to correctly name the arbitration institute.
-Also, a split-jurisdiction arbitration clause, granting only one party with a right to refer disputes in arbitration or the state courts, may be interpreted as granting mirror rights to both parties.
+The recent Supreme Court Plenum of 10 December 2019 provided for some grounds when an arbitration agreement could be at risk.
+For example, an arbitration agreement will be unenforceable if the parties failed to correctly name the arbitration institute, or named a non-existing institute or rules.

+Also, a split-jurisdiction arbitration clause, granting only one party a right to refer disputes in arbitration or the state courts, or both, shall be interpreted as granting mirror rights to both parties.